JinHo-Dev/Silhouette-CEF-/README.md

 * Need "Microsoft Visual C++ 2015 Redistributable"
 * Check for system bit of your Windows before downloading

+1. Download Zipped file that matches your system bit.
+2. Unzip it.
+3. Use start file or Go open Release/CefSharp.MinimalExample.WinForms.exe
+4. Get more information at http://square.dothome.co.kr/#/silhouette/

 # Version History
 ### v1.0
 * Added to GitHub.
+* Notice that it is not the most recent version.

 # Credit
 * https://github.com/JinHo-Dev/silhouette